Blosc/caterva-scipy21/caterva_workshop.md

 itemsize = dtype.itemsize
 ```

-Then, an empty array for each library are created with the previous parameters.
+Then, an empty array for each library is created with the previous parameters.

 ```{code-cell} ipython3
 ---